 Chief Student Advocate

-Faith Gibson Hubbard was appointed as the District of Columbia's Chief Student Advocate (the Office of the Student Advocate) in May 2015.
-Faith, a former public school teacher, is a passionate education advocate who has served in various education focused capacities including: as the former President of the Ward Five Council on Education, and as a member of the Advisory Committee for the Student Assignment and DCPS School Boundaries Review process.
-Currently, in addition to her role as a board member for the DC Public Library Board of Library Trustees, Faith also serves as a regional board member for Reading Partners DC, as a member of the city's Every Day Counts!
-(Truancy) Taskforce, and the DC Cross-Sector Collaboration Taskforce.
-Faith is currently pursuing her PhD in public policy from the Center of Public Administration & Policy at Virginia Tech and also holds a Master of Public Administration from Old Dominion University (Norfolk, VA), and a Bachelor of Arts in Communications/Public Relations from Georgia State University (Atlanta, GA).
+In May 2015, Faith Gibson Hubbard was appointed as the Chief Student Advocate for the Office of the Student Advocate, an independent office in the DC State Board of Education.
+As a former public school teacher, Faith is a passionate education advocate who has served in many capacities: as former president of the Ward Five Council on Education and as a member of the advisory committee for the District of Columbia Public Schools (DCPS)’s student assignment and school boundaries review process.
+Faith serves as a board member of the DC Public Library Board of Library Trustees.
+In addition to that role, she also serves as a regional board member for Reading Partners DC, as a member of the city's Every Day Counts!
+(Truancy) Taskforce, and as a member of the DC Cross-Sector Collaboration Taskforce.
+Faith is currently pursuing her doctorate in public policy from the Center for Public Administration & Policy at Virginia Tech where her dissertation focuses on community engagement and shared decision-making processes in public education planning.
+Faith holds a Masters of Public Administration from Old Dominion University (Norfolk, VA) and a Bachelor of Arts in communications/public relations from Georgia State University (Atlanta, GA).
+Faith is a proud DC resident who lives in the Woodridge neighborhood in Ward 5 with her husband and two children.

 Dan Davis is the Student Advocate for the Office of the Student Advocate.
 He came to the Office of Student Advocate in October of 2016 after 9 years of supporting District disadvantaged youth and families at Sasha Bruce Youthwork, Inc. Dan’s work with runaway homeless youth, justice involved youth, recent immigrant adults, and disconnected families has cemented a community-first outlook that contributes to our office's ability to help all students succeed.
 In addition, his current work as an Advocate at the National Human Trafficking Resource Center also contributes to a trauma-informed approach to serving our families.
 Dan holds a Bachelor's degree in Political Science from American University.